iliakan/javascript-tutorial/1-js/2-first-steps/07-types/article.md

 But quite often we find that we need an *ordered collection*, where we have a 1st, a 2nd, a 3rd element and so on.

 For example, we need that to store a list of something: users, goods, HTML elements etc. Plain objects do not provide ways to set the order of elements.
-We can't directly access the n-th element in an object by its number.
-Also we can’t insert a new property between the existing ones.
+We can't directly access the n-th property of an object by its number.
+Also we can’t insert a new property "between" the existing ones.
 Objects are just not meant for such use.

 There exists a special data structure named "an array", to store ordered collections.